New York Jets Odds

 When betting on futures, line shopping is highly recommended.
 You’ll want to get your bets in at the best possible price to enhance potential returns, so checking out the options at multiple books can help you do that.
 As an example, BetMGM in NY could have the Jets odds in one spot while Rivers in NY has a more appealing number on the same outcome.

-For props, you’ll find season-long options such as the winner of league MVP or the player who will have the most rushing yards.
+For props, you’ll find season-long options such as who will have the most rushing yards or the most passing touchdowns.
+That said, state law prohibits NY sportsbooks from accepting bets on awards, such as MVP or Offensive Player of the Year or even Super Bowl MVP.
 If a Jets game is on tap, clicking through on the game listing will bring you to the available props for that contest.
 There are generally lots of different options to explore, including:

 - Which player will score the game’s first TD?